 Wave damaged diesel generators

-According to Dr Wyngaart diesel generators kicked in to ensure the cooling system remained in a working condition, but these were severely damaged after a big wave of water hit the reactor facility.
+According to Dr Wyngaardt diesel generators kicked in to ensure the cooling system remained in a working condition, but these were severely damaged after a big wave of water hit the reactor facility.
 The main concern at that point was the nuclear waste storage facility, because it contained high-level radiation.
 People were evacuated within a three kilometre radius because of possible airborne radiation in the area.